• Home

 About This Version

-Tony Bennett recorded “I Remember You” in 2004 for the album The Art of Romance.
+Tony Bennett recorded “I Remember You” in 2004 for The Art of Romance.
 Johnny Mandel wrote the arrangement and conducted the orchestra.

 Filed Under: Song of the Day Tagged With: Johnny Mandel, Johnny Mercer, The Art of Romance, Tony Bennett, Victor Schertzinger